-- The student will be able to apply mathematical and scientific reasoning to a variety of computational problem of economic analysis. - The student will be able to demonstrate a basic understanding of computer software, how to assess hardware, solve problems using computer software, doing business online, and the inner workings of the Internet. - The student will be able to describe the features and functions of the major categories of applications software (word processing, database, spreadsheet, presentation). - The student will be able to create and format text in various communication forms, to create presentation, application of excels in business and how to work with databases.
+- The student will be able to demonstrate a basic understanding of computer software, how to assess hardware, solve problems using computer software, doing business online, and the inner workings of the Internet. - The student will be able to describe the features and functions of the major categories of applications software (word processing, database, spreadsheet, presentation). - The student will be able to create and format text in various communication forms, to create presentation, application of excels in business and how to work with databases.